Beaumanor Hall: The operational huts

 The War Office Y Group had acquired an architect who worked as part of the local staff at Beaumanor, and he was tasked with designing the set rooms and other buildings.
 These were to be disguised and fitted into their surroundings by being made to look like normal outbuildings associated with a country house.
-This disguising is unique to Beaumanor, and there are no current records of any other buildings the military used during the war being disguised in this way.
+This form of disguise is almost unique to Beaumanor; among other sites the military used during the war only Bomber Command Headquarters at RAF High Wycombe was disguised in this way.

 A twenty acre (8.1 ha) field to the north of the hall was chosen as the appropriate site to build the required operational set rooms (huts).
 The huts were spaced far enough apart to avoid collateral damage should a bombing raid occur.
 Each hut was brick-built with blast walls, and then a disguising outer covering was put over it.

 The huts were disguised in different ways: one to look like a cart shed with barn (J), two to look like cottages (H&I), the fourth to look like stables (K), the fifth disguised as a glasshouse (M) block, and the sixth, Hut G, as a cricket pavilion complete with a false clock tower.

 To give them an identity, the huts were each given a letter of the alphabet.
 The four huts around the perimeter of the field were lettered H, I, J and K. These huts were to be the four set rooms, which housed the wireless receivers for intercepting messages.

 All of the cables and aerial feeds were located in underground ducts.
 Each hut had a pneumatic tube for sending the handwritten, received messages to G hut via a cylinder, which was shot down the tube.
 This tube system was also underground and out of sight.

 In order to carefully conceal them, the other huts were given wooden exteriors and located in the wooded area to the rear of the hall on its western side.
 These huts were lettered A, B, C, D, E and F.

 The wireless listeners were uniformed women of the ATS (Auxiliary Territorial Service), who had been trained on the Isle of Man.
 They intercepted German and Italian messages, many of which had been enciphered on Enigma machines.
 It was the most difficult of signals intelligence gathering, because the enciphering meant that no prediction was possible.
 Once gathered, the intercepts were sent by motorcycle courier to Bletchley Park, for decryption.
 Collectively, the women who worked at Beaumanor were known as the WOYGians.